SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 ---

 ## Project Background
-Understanding how debt has evolved over time is crucial for financial planning and policy decisions.
-In this case study, I take on the role of a data analyst partnering with a small debt agency in Washington, DC, to review public debt trends from 1993 to 2023.
-The goal is to analyze annual debt growth, seasonal borrowing patterns, and forecast future trends to support financial analysts and policymakers in making informed decisions.
-This analysis is based on data sourced from the U.S. Treasury's official website.
+Understanding how public debt has evolved over time is essential for financial planning and policy decisions.
+In this case study, I take on the role of a data analyst partnering with a small debt agency in Washington, DC, to examine public debt trends from 1993 to 2023.
+This analysis explores annual debt growth, seasonal borrowing patterns, and future projections, providing financial analysts and policymakers with data-driven insights for informed decision-making.
+The dataset used in this study is sourced from the U.S. Treasury's official website.

 This analysis focuses on three key questions:
 - **How much has debt increased each year compared to the previous year?**